serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort.Binding"></a>

 #### `SerialPort.Binding` : [<code>BaseBinding</code>](#module_serialport--SerialPort..BaseBinding)
-The Binding is how Node SerialPort talks to the underlying system.
-By default, we auto-detect Windows, Linux and OSX and load the appropriate module for your system.
+The binding is how Node-SerialPort talks to the underlying system.
+By default, we auto-detect Windows, Linux and OS X, and load the appropriate module for your system.
 You can assign `SerialPort.Binding` to any binding you like.
-You can find more by searching on [npm](https://npmjs.org/).
+Find more by searching at [npm](https://npmjs.org/).

-You can also avoid auto-loading the default bindings by requiring SerialPort with:
+Avoid auto-loading the default bindings by requiring SerialPort with:
   ```js
   var SerialPort = require('serialport/lib/serialport');
   SerialPort.Binding = MyBindingClass;